sindresorhus/sindresorhus.github.com/data/apps/black-out.md

 appStoreId: 1319884285
 ---

-This app can be useful when you want to post a screenshot or photo on the web that contains some information you don’t want revealed.
+This app can be useful when you want to post a screenshot or photo on the web that contains some information you don’t want to be revealed.
 Maybe you want to share a screenshot of a Slack conversation on Twitter but hide some private information.
 It also removes all metadata, like when and where a photo was captured.

 <sub>**Want to see this app included in [Setapp](https://setapp.com)?** Help make it happen by [requesting it here](https://support.setapp.com/hc/en-us/articles/213780569-Can-I-suggest-an-app-).</sub>